 Carleigh holds an MA in Economics from McMaster University, and from the University of Manitoba an Honours BA in Economics and a BA in History.

-Prior to re-joining PBO in November 2014, Chris worked at the Bank of Canada as a Research Advisor in the Canadian Economic Analysis Department.
-Chris was Senior Director at PBO from August 2008 to August 2013 and previously worked for 14 years at the Department of Finance Canada in the Economic and Fiscal Policy Branch, serving as Senior Chief in the Economic Analysis and Forecasting Division prior to joining PBO.
+Prior to re-joining PBO in November 2014, Chris worked diligently at the Bank of Canada as a Senior Research Advisor in the Canadian Economic Analysis Department.
+Chris was the Senior Director at PBO from August 2008 to August 2013 and previously worked for more than 14 years at the Department of Finance Canada in the Economic and Fiscal Policy Branch, serving as the Senior Chief in the Economic Analysis and Forecasting Division prior to joining PBO.

 Chris has a Master's degree and an Honours BA in Economics from Queen's University.

-Prior to joining the PBO, Tim worked at Finance Canada on international policy analysis and economic development.
+Prior to joining the PBO, Tim worked with Finance Canada on international policy analysis and economic development.